Automotive Data: Examples, Providers & Datasets to Buy in 2025

 Typical Automotive Data attributes include: description, equipment, year, model, manufacturer, features, technical specifications such as horsepower and MPGs, factory warranty, MSRP, OEM internal and external colours, green data, safety features, speed, location, fuel consumption, any awards and accolades, among others.

-How is Automotive Data typically collected?
+How is Automotive Data Typically Collected?

 Automotive Data may be collected by an off-board facility.
 This is a remote and safe server from which third party service providers can access Automotive Data, rather than having to directly access data from a moving car.
 The off-board facility operates in accordance with clearly defined technical data protection and competition rules and acts as a gatekeeper, minimizing safety, security and liability risks.
 These neutral servers can facilitate data access to third parties by offering multi-brand data access on one server, cutting out the need for third parties to use multiple servers from different manufacturers.